 Fees and charges

 Carnivals, sporting events and other celebrations

 A scaffold/hoardings licence is required if the scaffold is to be placed on the public highway, which is applied for by scaffold companies registered with Norfolk County Council.

-A licence is not required if the skip is to be placed within your property.
+A licence is not required if the skip is to be placed on private property.

 Street furniture (benches, bins etc)

 We have no powers to give consent or charge traders operating from lay-bys.